meliton/Debian-Headless-Recipes/001 - Debian GNU Core/README.md

   - Select `Beginning` for the `Location for the new partition`, then press Enter.
   - Press Enter to change the `Use as:` partition setting to `swap area`.
   - Select `Done setting up the partition`, then press Enter.
+- SYSTEM PARTITION SETUP
   - Now, highlight the `pri/log    4.2 GB    FREE SPACE` drive and press Enter.
   - Highlight `Create a new partition`, then press Enter.
   - Set the `New partition size:` to `max`, then press Enter.
   - Select `Primary` for the `Type of the new partition`, then press Enter.
   - Highlight `Bootable flag` and press Enter to toggle it to `on`.
   - Select `Done setting up the partition`, then press Enter.
+- FINALIZE PARTITION
   - Select `Finish partitioning and write changes to disk` and press Enter
   - Select `Yes` to `Write the changes to disk?` and press Enter.
   - Go to part III.

 ### III.
+System Software Installation
 - Select `No` for `Scan another CD or DVD?`, then press Enter.
 - Select `Yes` for `Use a network mirror?`, then press Enter.
   - You can use the defaults of `United States` and `deb.debian.org` (or the settings for your country)